ustcqi/text_classification/README.md

 ##Result:
 text_classification/src/result <br />
-The following figure shows that if we using the BoW represention with our project dataset, the Logistic Regression has the best performance.
+The following figure shows that if we using the BOW represention with our project dataset, the Logistic Regression has the best performance.
 >![image](https://github.com/ustcqi/text_classification/blob/master/src/result/count.png) <br />

 <br />
-If we using the tfidf represention, the SVM has the best performance.
+If we using the TFIDF represention, the SVM has the best performance.
 ![image](https://github.com/ustcqi/text_classification/blob/master/src/result/tfidf.png) <br />
-When putting BoW and tfidf togethor, the SVM-tfidf model has a 0.9625 accuracy a bit better than LR-BoW which accuracy is 0.9607. <br />
+When putting BOW and TFIDF togethor, the SVM-TFIDF model has a 0.9625 accuracy a bit better than LR-BOW which accuracy is 0.9607. <br />
 All results in the following file.
 >src/result/comparison.csv <br />